 - Don’t respond to the message.
 A response can draw attention from scammers who will attempt to convince you there’s a “problem.”
 Instead, directly call the company in question to check any fraudulent activity claims.

 - Don’t click links.
 Links can potentially download malicious software, such as ransomware, spyware or a computer virus.

 - Don’t provide personal information.
-“Unless you have some previous dealings with the caller, be very leery of providing any information—even the last four digits of your Social Security number,” Lavelle said.
+Unless you have some previous dealings with the caller, be leery of providing any information—even the last four digits of your Social Security number.

-We analyzed call complaints logged on a free reverse phone lookup tool owned and operated by BeenVerified from Jan.
-1, 2016, through June 30, 2019.
-The number of complaints we examined totaled 213,106 [from 2016: 59,080; from 2017: 72,233; from 2018: 52,824; and from the first half of 2019: 28,969].
-The scam topic percentages are based on the total number of complaints with categorizable comments (26,201 or 12.3% of all complaints).
+We analyzed call complaints logged on a free reverse phone lookup tool owned and operated by BeenVerified for the period of Jan.
+1, 2019 through Oct.
+15, 2021.
+The total number of complaints examined was 293,946 ( 2019: 56,246; 2020: 114,032; 2021: 123,668).
+The scam topic percentages are based on the total number of complaints with categorizable comments (66,611, or 23% of all complaints).
 Data from the Federal Trade Commission was also used in this report.

 BeenVerified’s mission is to help people discover, understand and use public data in their everyday lives.
-BeenVerified and our associated websites curate dozens of public data sources and proprietary datasets to give people easy and affordable access to billions of public records.
+BeenVerified and our associated websites curate dozens of public data sources and proprietary data sets to give people easy and affordable access to billions of public records.